yehancha/ml-playground/README.md

-# NextJS Playground - LLM Chat Application
+# ML Playground - ML Product Testing Framework

-A full-stack application for experimenting with language models, featuring a clean Next.js frontend and a flexible Node.js backend with automatic model discovery.
+A full-stack application for experimenting with different ML models, featuring a clean Next.js frontend and a flexible backends (NodeJS, Python) with automatic model discovery.

 ## Project Overview

-This project provides a simple yet powerful environment for interacting with various language model implementations.
+This project provides a simple environment for interacting with various ML model implementations.
 It consists of:

-- **Frontend**: A responsive Next.js application with a chat interface
-- **Backend**: A flexible Express server with pluggable model architecture
+- **Frontend**: For easily testing different types of ML models
+- **Backend**: For deploying ML models.
+Currently available in NodeJS and Python but easily extensible for other languages.
+- **Logger**: For collecting and storing logs for later analysis.
+- **Registry**: For service and model discovery.
+- **Proxy**: For single API entrypoint with load balancing.

 Key features:
-- Simple UI with real-time chat experience
-- Model selection dropdown to switch between different implementations
 - Easy-to-extend architecture for adding new model implementations
 - Automatic model discovery without configuration changes
+- Automatic service discover for quick deployment/removal
+- Support for multiple languages and easily extendable for new languages
+- Dynamically scalable as needed

 ## Getting Started